Introduction

 We also have to compete with our culture and the trends of technology.
 Technological advancements have reduced the need for physical activity in many aspects of life.
 We live in an age of convenience, where machines and devices handle tasks that once required manual labor.
 Remote controls, Uber eats, and escalators are just a few examples.
 Great for efficiency, not great for our health.

 Another reason is that we often can’t ‘see’ the benefits of exercise for our health, happiness and performance until far into the future.
-Science has shown that we tend to prefer immediate gains to distant rewards.
-The almost certain rewards of staying on the couch, staying inside when its raining, or comforting ourselves with food tend to win out over the possible damage done by overeating or under moving.
+Science has shown that we tend to prefer immediate gains over distant rewards.
+The almost certain rewards of staying on the couch, staying inside when its raining, or comforting ourselves with food tend to win out over the possible damage done by overeating or undermoving.

 Building Habits for Movement